ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Introduction

 IP addresses are personally identifiable information requiring protection, yet common anonymization approaches have fundamental limitations.
-Truncation (zeroing parts of addresses) irreversibly destroys data while providing variable privacy levels; A /24 mask may obscure one user or thousands depending on network allocation.
+Truncation (zeroing parts of addresses) irreversibly destroys data while providing variable privacy levels; a /24 mask may obscure one user or thousands depending on network allocation.
 Hashing produces non-reversible outputs unsuitable for operational tasks such as abuse investigation.
 Ad-hoc encryption schemes often lack rigorous security analysis and have limited interoperability.

 This document addresses these deficiencies by specifying secure, efficient, and interoperable methods for IP address encryption and obfuscation.